Collect Compensation From Drivers Who Refuse To Share The Road

-Hensley Cloninger, P.C. dedicates our firm entirely to personal injury recovery.
-During the past 29 years since we began practicing law, our lawyers have noticed the increase in bike lanes and sidewalks throughout the Southeast that support healthy recreation and transportation alternatives.
+Hensley Cloninger, P.C., dedicates our firm entirely to personal injury recovery.
+During the past three decades since we began practicing law, our lawyers have noticed the increase in bike lanes and sidewalks throughout the Southeast that support healthy recreation and transportation alternatives.
 We have also seen firsthand the devastating consequences to victims of careless drivers.
 If you have been hit by a car, our firm helps you recover the damages you are entitled to receive.

 The North Carolina Department of Transportation (NCDOT) estimates that every year more than 2,000 pedestrians are involved in police-reported motor vehicle accidents in North Carolina, resulting in 200 to 300 serious injuries and between 150 and 200 deaths.
 About 1,000 bicyclists are hit by automobiles, which kill about 20 cyclists and severely injure 60 more, according to the NCDOT.

 Bike And Pedestrian Accidents Tend To Be Catastrophic

 Because bikers and pedestrians have no protection, auto crash injuries tend to be worse than when two cars collide.
 A vehicle hitting you even at a slow speed can cause such catastrophic injuries as spinal injury and head trauma or result in a fatal accident.
 Although a bike helmet can protect you from brain injury, it is not a foolproof solution.

 Your Right To Recover From A Negligent Driver And Your Insurance Company